 Argument: Commands specifying the probability distribution for the displacement asymmetry.

-Repeatable: No asymmetry of 1.0 means that all throw is on hanging wall, while 0.0 means all on foot wall.
+Description: Mean value for the displacement asymmetry in a normal distribution.
+An asymmetry of 1.0 means that all throw is on hanging wall, while 0.0 means all on foot wall.